 "Benches on runners fit into a narrow track in this trough, and half a dozen people are whirled around this track at a frightful rate of speed," the New York Herald wrote on June 2, 1884.
-The ride was a screaming success, passengers paying 5 cents a ride.
+The ride was a screaming success, with passengers paying 5 cents a ride.

 Credit: Coney Island History Project